Mesothelioma Causes

 Peritoneal Mesothelioma Causes

-According to the American Cancer Society, asbestos fibers swallowed can travel to the abdominal lining, which can develop into cancer over time.
+Peritoneal mesothelioma affects the lining of the abdomen, which is called the peritoneum.
+Swallowing asbestos fibers causes peritoneal mesothelioma.
+According to the ACS, asbestos fibers swallowed can travel to the abdominal lining, which can develop into cancer over time.

 Since the symptoms of peritoneal mesothelioma are usually difficult to notice, by the time it is diagnosed, the cancer may have already spread.
 While early symptoms often go unnoticed, later-stage symptoms include abdominal swelling, vomiting, and bowel obstruction.